Waikiki Surfing: Where to catch your next wave.

 Waikiki is home to the majority of tourism in Hawaii and its easy to understand why.
 Lovely beaches, endless shopping and a plethora of nightlife and dining options.
 Waikiki is also home to some easy surf that is perfect for beginners and enjoyable for all types of surfers.
 Let’s begin so you can get yourself a few party waves.

+You can rent a surfboard in Waikiki at Dive Oahu, Moku, Polynesian Hostel or a handful of other spots.
 Didn’t bring your board along for the trip?
 Not a problem.
 There are more than enough places to grab your surfing vessel and enjoy your time in the waters.
 Dive Oahu is located behind the Duke Kahanamoku Statue and can set you up for your daily adventure.

 - Moku.
 A few blocks from the beach, Moku has knowledgeable and friendly employees that provide solid boards and good rental rates